bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step3.md

-The next step is to create a Dockerfile. \
+The next step is to create a Dockerfile.
 <br>
-<strong><i>"A docker file is a text file that the Docker engine understands to automatically build an image by reading the file.
-The Dockerfile consists of all the commands a user would call to assemble the desired image."</i></strong>
+<strong>"A docker file is a text file that the Docker engine understands to automatically build an image by reading the file.
+The Dockerfile consists of all the commands a user would call to assemble the desired image."</strong>
 <br>
 <br>
 Let’s go ahead and create a Dockerfile inside the newly centos folder.